 Femininity and Feminism in Tango (II)

-When the two sexes tango together, something mysterious happens: feelings, attraction, chemistry, romanticism, synergy, etc. The gratification of tango comes from the fact that it is danced by a man and a woman.
-The man leads the woman to bring her feminine beauty into full play.
-The woman surrenders to the man, follows his lead, and uses her femininity to allure, comfort and reward him.
-The two sexes support and complement each other, making each shine brighter in the other’s company.
+When the two sexes tango together, something mysterious happens: feelings, attraction, chemistry, romanticism, synergy, etc. The gratification of tango arises from the fact that it is danced by a man and a woman.
+The man leads the woman, enabling her feminine beauty to be fully expressed.
+The woman surrenders to the man, follows his lead, and uses her femininity to allure, comfort, and reward him.
+The two sexes support and complement each other, making each to shine brighter in the other’s company.

-Some people argue that any gender can play the opposite gender role just as well if given the chance, which I doubt.
-(See Comment.)
-Men are not good at playing the feminine role not because they are not allowed, but because they are masculine.
-A man does not have a woman's soft, light and flexible body, nor does he have her female psyche evolved because of women's reproductive nature, their need for beauty (to attract male), affection and security.
-These traits impact how women dance.
-On the other hand, women do not have the build and strength of men.
-They do not have the male psyche evolved because of men's hunting nature, their need for taking the initiative, keeping under control and protecting their loved ones.
-If men and women were naturally good at the opposite roles, tango would have been danced differently.
-(See Tango and Interdependence between the Sexes.)
+Some people argue that any gender can play the opposite gender role just as well if given the chance, which I doubt (see comment).
+Men are not good at playing the feminine role, not because they are not allowed, but because they are inherently masculine.
+A man does not possess a woman's soft, light, and flexible body, nor does he share her psyche, which has evolved due to women's reproductive nature and their intrinsic need for beauty (to attract males), affection, and security.
+These traits influence how women dance.
+Conversely, women do not have the build and strength of men, nor do they possess the male psyche shaped by men’s hunting nature and their instinctual drive for initiative, control, and protection of loved ones.
+If men and women were naturally suited to opposite roles, tango would have evolved differently.

-Not far from my house, a female goose is hatching under a tree, and a male goose is guarding nearby, preventing the female from being disturbed.
-I have to make a detour when I pass that tree because the male goose does not let me get close.
-He is very protective of his partner.
-Can the male hatch and the female guard?
-I suppose they could.
-But that would not be as natural and fit.
-Masculinity and femininity are characteristics of the opposite sexes essential to the well-being of the species.
-The male is typically strong, assertive, protective and aggressive, a good father and protector, if you wish.
-The female is typically soft, attractive, submissive and affectionate, a good mother and caregiver, if you wish.
-These characteristics enable the two sexes to attract each other and form a sustainable relationship for the benefit of the offspring.
-People often do not appreciate the way nature works and want to alter it.
-But what is of nature comes from millions of years of evolution and is, as a result, the best, fittest and most effective way.
-Messing with nature often leads to disastrous consequences, such as man-made climate changes, environmental catastrophes, mysterious diseases, sterility, babies with birth defects, the derangement of the natural orders between the sexes, the decline of the family, and the loss of the family-centered value system, etc. (See Tango and Gender Relations.)
-Those who think they are smarter than God are harming us all with their ignorant interference with nature.
+Near my house, a female goose is hatching under a tree, while a male goose guards nearby, ensuring the female remains undisturbed.
+When passing that tree, I have to make a detour because the male goose does not allow me to get close; he is highly protective of his partner.
+Could the male hatch and the female guard?
+Perhaps, but that arrangement would not feel as natural or fitting.
+Masculinity and femininity are characteristics of the sexes, essential to the species’ well-being.
+The male is typically strong, assertive, protective, and aggressive—a good father and guardian, if you will.
+The female is typically soft, attractive, submissive, and affectionate—a good mother and caregiver, if you will.
+These characteristics enable the sexes to attract each other and form sustainable relationships beneficial for offspring.
+People often fail to appreciate the workings of nature and strive to alter them.
+However, what is natural stems from millions of years of evolution and is, as a result, the most optimal and effective way.
+Interfering with nature often leads to disastrous consequences, such as climate change, environmental catastrophes, mysterious diseases, sterility, birth defects, the disruption of the natural order between the sexes, and the decline of the family and its value system, etc. (see Tango and Gender Issues).
+Those who believe they are smarter than nature or God are harming us all with their ignorant interference with nature.

-Argentine tango is based on the ideas that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than un-equalize the two sexes, that being a masculine male and a feminine female is attractive, beneficial and desirable, that the harmony of the two genders is arrived at through mutual respect, submission, accommodation and cooperation rather than resentment, animosity, confrontation and power struggle, and that love triumphs over hostility.
-While individualism and feminism focus on the individuality and independence of the individual person or gender, tango focuses on the oneness and harmony of their union.
-It asks us to be friendly, submissive, humble, cooperative, agreeable, yielding, and adaptive.
-Tango proves that the two sexes can form a harmonious relationship by conforming to these values.
-Despite the challenges that tango faces in the West, it continues to exert positive influences on our societies, I believe, because unless we adopt its values, we are unable to fully enjoy the dance and the relationship with the opposite sex.
-(See The World Needs a Different Philosophy.)
+Tango embodies the idea that men and women are interdependent rather than independent, that masculinity and femininity complement each other rather than create inequality, that being a masculine male and a feminine female is attractive, beneficial, and desirable, that harmony between genders is achieved through mutual respect, submission, accommodation, and cooperation—not antagonism, animosity, confrontation, or power struggles, and that love triumphs over hostility.
+While individualism and feminism emphasize individuality and independence, tango focuses on the the oneness and harmony of their union.
+It calls for friendliness, submission, humility, adaptability, cooperation, agreeableness, and yielding.
+Tango demonstrates that the sexes can form a harmonious relationship by embracing these values.
+Despite the challenges tango faces in the West, it continues to positively influence lives.
+Without adopting these values, we cannot fully enjoy either the dance or the relationship between sexes (see Tango and Gender Interdependence).